-Detailed information on the forms and dynamics of domestic violence is provided in module 1.
+Module 1 provides detailed information on the forms and dynamics of domestic violence.

 Forms of violence

 Verbal Violence is part of psychological violence.
-Everything said by the perpetrator to or about the victim in order to harm him or her.
+It includes everything said by the perpetrator to or about the victim in order to harm him or her.

 Neglect is a form of violence where the perpetrator abandons the due care of the victim, which is needed due to illness, disability, age, developmental or other personal circumstances.

-Stalking is a wilful repeated unwanted contact, pursuit, physical intrusion, observation, restraint in places where the victim moves or other form of unwanted intrusion into the victim’s life.
+Stalking is a wilful repeated unwanted contact, pursuit, physical intrusion, observation, restraint in places where the victim moves or other forms of unwanted intrusion into the victim’s life.

 Course of an emergency call

 In addition to general information, additional information is required, e.g. the circumstances of the call (tone of voice, background sounds …), mode of crime (types of violence), means used (knife, stick, gun …), past unreported violations, specifics of the location of the violation (accessibility …).